fuegovic/Starguard/docs/env_file.md

 **Optional.** Read by the bot.
 Default: `30` (seconds).
 Whole number, **clamped** to a minimum of `5`.

-How often the bot looks for queued role changes, and therefore the worst-case delay between somebody starring the repository and their role appearing.
+How often the bot looks for queued role changes when it finds none: the idle polling interval, not a deadline.
+A queued change is normally applied within one interval of the webhook recording it, but the drain shares a single lock with the star check so that the two cannot move the same member's role at once, and a sweep over a large repository holds that lock for as long as it takes to walk the stargazer listing, which can be minutes.
+A change queued during a sweep waits for the sweep.
+Nothing is lost while it waits, because the flag stays raised until the bot itself lowers it.

 This can be seconds where `AUTOMATIC_CHECK_DELAY` has to be an hour, because the two do completely different work.
 A sweep is one GitHub API request per